GreyRook/code-with-style/docs/review/developer/cl-descriptions.md

 of context.

 *Adjustment Grey Rook:*
-*The examples need to be adjusted*
+*ToDo: The examples need to be adjusted*

 ## Review the description before submitting the CL